its-edmund/personal-website/posts/recruiting-for-new-grad.md

 As a graduate from class of 2024, I think it's fair to say that we've had a tough time during this recruiting season.
 The tech layoffs have flooded the market with talented developers and universities are pumping out computer science graduates in record numbers.
-These have created a recipe for disaster, and I knew this during the fall.
+These conditions have created a recipe for disaster, and I knew this during the fall.
 I was cautious about expecting a return offer from Apple so I created several backup plans.
 This included _heavily_ prepping for interviews and applying for grad school if that didn't pan out.

 My daily routine saw my regular schoolwork like projects and homework but I set aside an hour every evening to work on Leetcode questions, however, I would